Celebrating 20 Years of Public Health Impact

 Public Health Emergency Response - Emergency grants provide resources to students in immediate need and remove the financial barriers that might keep them from continuing their education during a challenging life situation.
 Students who meet the criteria for successful degree completion should not have to choose between necessities for living (food, shelter, etc.) and completing their degree.
 The Emergency Aid Program provides emergency grants as well as support and the connection to resources for students seeking to improve their overall well-being.
 The program assists low or moderate-income School of Public Health students (undergraduate and graduate) by providing financial support when they need assistance with unexpected emergency expenses.

+Nevada Institute for Children's Research and Policy - The Nevada Institute for Children’s Research and Policy (NICRP), located within the School of Public

+public policy and program development with collaborative partnerships in an effort to enhance the lives

-Nevada Insitute for Children's Research and Policy - The Nevada Institute forChildren’s Research and Policy (NICRP), located within the School of Public Health at the University of Nevada Las Vegas, is a not-for-profit, non-partisan organization dedicated to improving the lives of children through research, advocacy, and other specialized services.
+Nevada Institute for Children's Research and Policy - The Nevada Institute for Children’s Research and Policy (NICRP), located within the School of Public Health at the University of Nevada Las Vegas, is a not-for-profit, non-partisan organization dedicated to improving the lives of children through research, advocacy, and other specialized services.
 NICRP’s mission is to conduct rigorous community-based research, evaluation, and advocacy to guide public policy and program development with collaborative partnerships in an effort to enhance the lives of Nevada’s children and families.

-Nevada Insitute for Children's Research and Policy - The Nevada Institute forChildren’s Research and Policy (NICRP), located within the School of Public Health at the University of Nevada Las Vegas, is a not-for-profit, non-partisan organization dedicated to improving the lives of children through research, advocacy, and other specialized services.